hexaxsoftwares/houx.js/README.md

 In cases where some kind of complex expression might be involved, its recommended to define the data in the model data method, then reference it from the template.

-Params will be exposed to the template instance as `$params` within the child widget
+Params will be exposed to the template instance as `$params.xxx` within the child widget

 Validations will raise a Pixel Error or warn , if failed or when a validator function returns false.